Zahivc/Bank-Bankruptcy-Predictions/README.md

 ## 9. Reference

 [1] Ligang Zhou.
-Performance of corporate bankruptcy prediction models on imbalanced dataset: The effect of sampling methods
+Performance of corporate bankruptcy prediction models on imbalanced dataset: The effect of sampling methods.